AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Advanced capabilities {#advanced-modifiers}

-These modifiers are able to completely change the behaviour of basic rules.
+These modifiers are able to completely change the behavior of basic rules.

 <!-- Please keep them sorted -->